bajpainaman/siactic/README.md

 - **Transaction:** AI fusion techniques combine outputs from different modalities to provide real-time insights for city planners.
 - **Execution:** Integrated models generate recommendations for optimizing traffic flow, reducing pollution, and enhancing energy efficiency.
 - **Post-Execution:** Continuous model refinement based on real-time data and stakeholder feedback ensures adaptive urban management.

+**6. **Real-Time Sentiment Analysis:**
+- **Scenario:** A social media platform wants to perform real-time sentiment analysis on user posts.
+- **Process:** User posts are processed by a text pre-processing model, which cleans and formats the data.
+The pre-processed text is then sent to a sentiment analysis model.
+The output sentiment scores are passed to a visualization model for displaying trends on a dashboard.
+- **Benefit:** The seamless integration of models enables real-time insights into user sentiment, enhancing the platform's ability to respond to trends.

+**7. **Fraud Detection in Financial Transactions:**
+- **Scenario:** A bank aims to detect fraudulent transactions in real-time.
+- **Process:** Transaction data is first processed by a feature extraction model, which identifies key attributes.
+The data is then analyzed by a fraud detection model.
+Suspicious transactions are flagged and sent to an alerting model, which notifies the security team.
+- **Benefit:** The inter-model communication framework allows for quick detection and response to fraudulent activities, protecting the bank and its customers.

+**8. **Personalized Recommendations:**
+- **Scenario:** An e-commerce platform wants to provide personalized product recommendations to users.
+- **Process:** User behavior data is collected and analyzed by a user profiling model.
+The profile data is then used by a recommendation model to generate product suggestions.
+The recommendations are further refined by an optimization model before being presented to the user.
+- **Benefit:** The integration of multiple models ensures that users receive highly relevant and personalized recommendations, improving user experience and sales.

 ## Getting Started